tinyhoot/Deathrun-Remade/README.md

 Items that are ticked off are complete.
 Yellow circles mark work in progress.

+The rewrite is nearing completion.
+A lot of things still need ironing out, but a release can be expected by Halloween.
+Hope that doesn't stingray!

 - [x] Config
 - [x] Custom Items
 - [ ] 🟡 Harmony Patches